 Consolidated gross profit increased \$20,152 or 37.5%, to \$73,962 during the year ended December 31, 2018, compared to consolidated gross profit of \$53,810 during the year ended December 31, 2017.
-Consolidated gross margin was 34.9% during the year ended December 31, 2018, compared to a consolidated gross margin of 31.5% during the year ended December 31, 2017.
-Consolidated gross margin during the year ended December 31, 2018, increased compared to the prior year due to a favorable product mix in higher margin products and channel distribution.
+Consolidated gross margin was 34.9% during the year ended December 31, 2018, compared to a consolidated gross margin of 31.5% during the year ended December 31, 2018, increased compared to the prior year due to a favorable product mix in higher margin products and channel distribution.
 Gross margin also benefited from the inclusion of Sierra; however, this benefit was partially offset by a decrease in gross margin of 0.5% due to the sale of inventory that was recorded at its fair value in purchase accounting.
 Consolidated gross margin during the year ended December 31, 2017 was also negatively impacted by 1.2% due to the sale of inventory that was recorded at its preliminary fair value in purchase accounting.